gobysec/GobyExtension/README.md

     }
 ```

-Fourth, after using the custom component, to display the specific interface, you can use goby.showIframeDia to transfer the html page.
+Third, after using the custom component, to display the specific interface, you can use goby.showIframeDia to transfer the html page.

-If you want know more, you can [download the code](https://gobies.org/Task%20Queue.zip) to view the details.
+If you want to know more, you can [download the code](https://gobies.org/Task%20Queue.zip) to view the details.

 The final effect is shown below: